openstack/openstack-manuals/doc/config-reference/source/block-storage/nested-quota.rst

      .. note::

         This command returns the default values for resources.
-        This is because the quotas for this project were not explictly set.
+        This is because the quotas for this project were not explicitly set.

 #.
 Get the quota for subprojects.